klevamane/Maintenance-tr-client/README.md

 # Maintenance Tracker
-Maintenance Tracker App is an application that provides users with the ability to reach out to operations or repairs department regarding repair or maintenance requests and monitor the status of their request.
+Maintenance Tracker is an application that provides users with the ability to reach out to maintenance department regarding repair or maintenance of devicess by creating requests, with the provision of enhanced and monitoring services.

 # Getting Started